A call to arms: making the case for more reusable libraries: Scientific Code Development

 Research code is never complete: new types of methods and ways to do things are always being explored, requiring novel code to be developed and old code to be modified.
 This means that research code tries to reach goals that are ever evolving.
 If you develop new methods or algorithms, you are in uncharted territory and are again in the dark.
 And once that task has been completed (the paper has been published), the code is likely discarded, or archived with the rest of the project's data.

+There will always be new research codes, because the goal is moving.
 Production grade code is different.
 Provided that the end goal found in a research-stage code is either important by itself or useful in another context as well, the next stage is to streamline the path: what is the shortest path from the start (input) to the end (output)?

 Production grade code is therefore written to solve a specific, well-defined task, and typically arises through years of experimentation by various authors in many research codes.\citep{Adorf2019_CSE_66} Although a new research project begins in the dark---the software goals are unclear at the beginning---by the point where writing production grade code becomes relevant, many people have already experimented with different types of algorithms and written various implementations.
 Once many paths have been explored, a consensus has arisen on (i) what is the task to be accomplished, and (ii) what are good ways to achieve this task.
-Production grade code therefore has a clearly defined mission: solving some important subproblem that appears in some research task that is important enough to merit investing time to develop new code for more speed, stability, robustness, or reusability.
-One has therefore moved from pathfinding to the construction of a well-lit paved road or highway (\ref{fig:Production-grade-code}).
+Production grade code therefore has a clearly defined mission: solving some important (sub)problem that appears in some research task that is important enough to merit investing time to develop new code for more speed, stability, robustness, or reusability.
+One has therefore moved from pathfinding to the construction of a well-lit paved road, or even a highway (\ref{fig:Production-grade-code}).

-There will always be new research codes, because the goal is moving.
-The focus of this Perspective is therefore on production grade codes.
-What can we say about their development and maintainability?
-This takes us to our next topics.